 The most common solution is to have an excel file with a list of plans and keep a track of membership plans there.
 This is good because it is free, but this requires a lot of manual work to be done.

-There are existing solutions available on the market to help solve this problem, however, in many cases, they are really complicated.
-The andcards membership management system is a great option for you.
+There are many different solutions available on the market to help solve the problem with membership management at a flexible workspace.
+However, in many cases, they are really complicated.
+The andcards’ membership management system inside the main workspace app is a great option for you.
 It is free and automates all the routines.
 It focuses on coworking spaces and helps automate jogtrot, instead of just providing a membership management tool.

 Membership catalog helps managers to see everything at a glance